 You may have had the weekend off – we haven’t!
 Your cheerful co-operation with the staff, Safety Team, and Police will be greatly appreciated.

 Some youth groups are busing back to their churches.
 You should talk to the Youth Leader of the Youth Group your child is going with to arrange pick up times from their church.

 How do I get there?

 Many youth groups come to EC by bus – for a few $ each way, it’s the cheapest and most efficient way of getting to camp.
-In 2023 campers who bus will receive a pre check-in option too!
+Campers who arrive by bus will receive a pre check-in option too!
 Check with your Youth Leader to see if they’ve got a bus organised.
 If they don’t, find some friends and car pool together, it’s way more fun and you’ll be helping us out with reduced traffic congestion too.
 Thanks!

 But seriously, how do I get there?

 Coming from the south or west: Take the Johns Rd bypass north (SH1) and use the Rosebank Estate Winery Exit.
 Then left at the end into Main North Rd and immediate right into Belfast Rd.
 Right at the end into Marshland Rd, then first left into Lower Styx Rd.
 Right at Spencerville into Heyders Rd.

 Coming from north of Christchurch: Take the Kainga/Marshland Exit off the Northern Motorway (SH1) and turn right into Main North Rd.
 Take first left into Spencerville Rd, right at the end into Lower Styx Rd, and first left into Heyders Rd.